 OLED, or Organic Light Emitting Diode, means that each pixel in the screen is self-lighting and can be switched on and off individually.
 There is also an extra white sub-pixel, which delivers ultra-fine gradation and a true-to-life colour palette.

 OLED TVs are fast becoming the most popular option, and it’s easy to see why.
-The self-lighting LEDs mean that the TV can be thinner, and a faster refresh rate reduces motion blur for sharper, more natural images.
+The self-lighting LEDs mean the TV can be thinner, and a faster refresh rate reduces motion blur for sharper, more natural images.

 QLED, or Quantum-dot Light Emitting Diode, was introduced by Samsung as an alternative to OLED technology.
 In simplified terms, QLED TVs place a quantum dot colour filter in front of an ordinary LCD backlight which - though not sounding too impressive - has caught on with more companies wanting to invest in it.